 Most elderly want to remain home, to age in place.
 Now, amid Covid-19, staying home has become imperative.
 Untold seniors have survived this pandemic as a result of remaining sheltered in their own homes.
 The safest place.
 With the world highlighting the focus on safety for our most vulnerable population, it’s an ideal time to dig deeper into strategies for long term comprehensive home wellness.
-We have applied these principles for twenty years at CareFor which makes this so much more than theoretical.
+During our experience as expert providers of care at home in Austin and surrounding areas, we have applied these principles for twenty years at CareFor which makes this so much more than theoretical.
 We live it every day.

 - Step one is a Professional Assessment.
 By utilizing a clinician, experienced in the field of aging, landmines can be identified, and the path cleared.
 It’s easy to find a vetted aging professional in your geographic area on the Aging Life Care Association website.

 - Resource Evaluation.
 Even if the older individual is now healthy and independent, the inevitable decline will occur.
 What will be the human and financial resources available when more is needed?
 Is it possible for family to immediately put their life on hold and meet the parental needs?
 Are financial resources available as more funding is required?
 Honesty and guidance from a professional can be the difference between a real or fantasy plan.

 - Home Environment & Maintenance.
 Safeguards may need to be implemented so the home is physically safe from falls.
 An emergency call alert can avoid disasters.
 Setting up services for cleaning, food delivery, repairs, and maintenance can keep the home more livable.